<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.fastcompany.com/91532091/mcdonalds-ai-bot-didnt-go-rogue</guid>
+<guid isPermaLink="false">https://www.fastcompany.com/91561209/workers-are-judging-companies-for-their-silence-on-lgbtq-issues</guid>

-<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91532091-mcdonalds-ai-bots-hacker-control.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>
+<media:content url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91561209-workers-are-judging-companies-for-their-silence-on-lgbtq-issues.jpg" type="image/jpeg" medium="image" width="1280" height="720"></media:content>

-<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/04/p-91532091-mcdonalds-ai-bots-hacker-control.jpg" length="306156" type="image/jpeg"></enclosure>
+<enclosure url="https://images.fastcompany.com/image/upload/w_1280,q_auto,f_auto,fl_lossy/f_webp,q_auto,c_fit/wp-cms-2/2026/06/p-1-91561209-workers-are-judging-companies-for-their-silence-on-lgbtq-issues.jpg" length="51385" type="image/jpeg"></enclosure>

 </item>